 Mars stands for assertiveness, for our desire to put ourselves “out there”.
 With Chiron, we will find that our ability to assert ourselves, to BE ourselves is obstructed.
 We are ashamed of who we are, we are ashamed to act and “get out there”.
 We become painfully aware of our inner aggression.
 We are afraid that just by being ourselves, we will hurt others.
-But Pisces is the sign of Compassion – and the transit of Mars and Chiron in Pisces is a GIFT, an opportunity to acknowledge and release that inner aggression we all have inside us.
+Mars conjunct Chiron is your opportunity to acknowledge and release that inner aggression we all have inside us.
 The key to healing is learning to turn the anger, the shame and the pain of being a mortal human into strength and compassion.
 The deeper meaning of Mars conjunct Chiron is understanding that aggression and compassion can coexist and that there is nothing to be ashamed of.
 Mars conjunct Chiron will challenge us to heal the aggressive side of our nature.
 We need to learn now how to assert ourselves in a healthy way and stand our ground with dignity and compassion.
 In its highest expression, Mars-Chiron stands foraction and spirit coming together with a strong drive to make a difference, and leave something behind for those who will follow.

 Mars went retrograde on 26 June 2018.
 Mars will be retrograde for two months, going direct again on 26 August 2018.
 Mars is the planet of action, so expect major things to happen in the coming months.